rhondusmithwick/CellSociety/Design.md

 	* Fields: List<Cell> theCells, Group group?
 * The Grid class will recieve a list of cells from CellManager and allow them to be displayed
 --- Is it redudndant to have both a grid and a cellManager?
+--- I say this because the CellManager itself could be the Grid because we could have it contain a Group
+--- This is especially true if we have each individual Cell holding its own X and Y value

 ### User Interface
 The user interface will consist of one larger rectangular screen of a fixed size that will contain two smaller screens